"Physical fitness is the first requisite of happiness."

 Strengthening the Body

 The Mercenary abuses his body, pushing past healthy limits or using substances to enhance performance at the cost of long-term health.
-The Loser neglects his body through inactivity and poor care.
+The Critic evaluates everyone else's physique and training program without ever breaking a sweat himself.
 The Mature Warrior strengthens his body with both intensity and wisdom.

 Strengthening the body requires several practices: